reflux/refluxjs/docs/advanced/README.md

 # Advanced usage

+### Server Mode

+Reflux has a server mode which allows it to operate more efficiently for the vastly different environment of server rendering.
+This mode is automatically determined by Reflux by the lack of presence of the `window` object (which means it is not being run in the browser).
+Therefore there is no need to change anything in Reflux between server and browser for server mode to work properly.
+However, it is accessible for manual use via setting the `Reflux.serverMode` property to your desired boolean value.

 ### Switching EventEmitter

 Don't like to use the EventEmitter provided?
 You can switch to another one, such as NodeJS's own like this: